 After spending almost 20 years directly in the Orthotic field, Patti retired as an Orthotist and opened Houston Skate & Dance Shop, now known as Houston Skate & Sports Orthotics Center, where she has combined her skating and biomechanical knowledge to assist the skater and everyday athlete to reach their potential and avoid injury.
 Constantly conferring with skate manufacturers, individuals in the medical field, and specialists in the fields of strength training, sports recovery, and chiropractic medicine, Patti continues in her Orthotic realm by developing and designing solutions to address the performance and injury problems facing today’s skater and athlete from the biomechanical standpoint.

-Now recognized as one of the elite skate fitters in the country, Patti is a regular contributor to both Figure Skater Magazine and USFSA Skating Magazine.
+Now recognized as one of the elite skate fitters in the country, Patti is a member of the American College of Foot and Ankle Pediatrics as well as the American College of Sports Medicine.
+She contributes regularly to both Figure Skater Magazine and USFSA Skating Magazine.
 She has skaters from throughout the nation and across the world visit her on a regular basis for personalized skate fitting and troubleshooting issues.
 Skaters have traveled to Houston from places as far away as Utah, Missouri, West Virginia, Tennessee, Georgia, Mexico, Indonesia, Scotland and New Zealand, to name a few.